 Fiber optic patch cord is made of a fiber optic cable which is terminated by fiber cable connectors on both ends, meaning that fiber optic patch cable can be classified based on fiber optic connector types.
-For example, LC fiber patch cable means the fiber cable is with LC fiber optic connector.
+For example, LC fiber patch cable means the fiber cable is with an LC fiber optic connector.
 There are also PC, UPC, APC type fiber patch cord, different from each other because of the polish of fiber connectors.
 Fiber optic connectors are designed and polished in different shapes to minimize back reflection.
-This is particularly important in single mode applications.
+This is particularly important in single-mode applications.
 Typical back reflection grades are -30dB, -40dB, -50dB and -60dB.
 General use of these cable assemblies includes the interconnection of fiber cable systems and optics-to-electronic equipment.
-Image below shows several commonly-used patch cable types.
+The image below shows several commonly-used patch cable types.

-Compared with their copper wires, fiber optic jumpers have smaller diameter, lighter weight, easier for testing and installation.
+Compared with their copper wires, fiber optic jumpers have a smaller diameter, lighter weight, easier for testing and installation.
 But their advantages are not limited to these points.

 - Great Bandwidth

 Fiber optic cables can carry very wide bandwidth signals, well into the GHz range.
-Many individual, lower bandwidth signals can be multiplexed onto the same cable.
+Many individual lower bandwidth signals can be multiplexed onto the same cable.
 In commercial systems, fiber optic cable often carries a mixture of signal types, including voice, video and data all on the same fiber.